 Useful, Well-Written Content

 Relevant, fresh content – this is kind of obvious, but Google has directly mentioned it several times and it is worth repeating.
 As we’ve mentioned before, writing for your audience is a top priority.
-Don’t worry about stuffing your content with as many keywords as possible, Google and its search engine competitors are very adept at figuring out what your page is about the same way a person would.
+Don’t worry about stuffing your content with as many keywords as possible, Google and its search engine competitors are very adept at figuring out your page’s topic the same way a person would.

 Proper Use of Headings

 Headings work like they would in an academic paper and they are one of the aspects that search engines use as a clue to your page’s content.
 Again, stuffing keywords isn’t the best practice here, but framing your main ideas in headings will help both search engines and your audience make sense of the page’s content.

 Including alt text on images used throughout your site is important for two reasons.
 First, it’s what screen reading programs use as the image descriptor when browsing your website, making it a key part of accessibility.
 Google also uses it as a clue for deciphering the image and page content.
 This isn’t a place to add a ton of keywords that don’t contribute meaning, describe the image so all users can understand how it adds meaning to your page- the text will make your content more accessible while also giving more context to search engines.

 The page URL should reflect your topic.
 It is another factor that Google and other search engines use as an indicator of page content, it can also help users navigate and understand your site.